Gerard Malouf & Partners Manage Cases For Clients Across All Areas Of Personal Injury Law, Inheritance Disputes And Superannuation Disputes.

 Price may also be affected by the source of income protection insurance, whether it’s from a private insurer, a union membership or — most commonly — through a superannuation fund; generally under the life insurance umbrella.
 As many as 70% of Australians receive their insurance through their super, with income protection insurance more often than not part of the default package.

 The first thing you have to do when you make a claim is to make sure the injury or illness you are suffering from is included in the terms of your coverage policy.
-You can gain a good base-level understanding of your policy by contacting — and ideally sitting down with — your insurance provider.
+Our team at GMP Law can assist you in this by reviewing your policy in detail and facilitating communication with your provider.

 There are a handful of factors that may influence the amount of compensation you’re eligible for, including: